 3. If you were fired or laid off, prepare to explain that.
-A weak explanation might be a deal-breaker. (and don’t ever blame coworkers or past employers, just be accountable and show what you’ve learned from the experience, and that you’re ready for your next challenge).
+A weak explanation might be a deal-breaker.
+(And don’t ever blame coworkers or past employers.
+Just be accountable and show what you’ve learned from the experience, and that you’re ready for your next challenge).

 4. Make sure you can clearly explain the job changes you’ve made in the past.
 I had a friend recently ask me: “Is it a sign of an inexperienced interviewer when they ask you to walk them through your resume?”

 5. If it’s not anything above stopping you, it’s how you’re describing your qualifications- past work, experience, education, etc. Be clear and specific about what you’ve done in the past.
 Have numbers, stories and examples to share and sound excited about it!
 And any time you can show advancement (like receiving a promotion), do it.

-1. You’re not tailoring your answers enough.
+1. You’re not tailoring your interview answers enough.
 To get hired for competitive jobs, being impressive in general isn’t enough.
 You really need to look at the job description, and think about how your skills fit into THEIR NEEDS.
 This is what the company cares most about.
 So when they’re asking about your skills, try to present it as how you can help them, or how you can solve their problems.

 3. You’re not showing interest and following up.
 Companies want someone who is excited to work for them and interested in the opportunity.
-This means you should be following up and sending “Thank You” emails after each interview.
-You spend hours applying for jobs, going on interviews, etc. Don’t skip a five minute step that could be the difference in whether you get hired or not.
+This means you should be sending “Thank You” notes after each interview, and interview follow up emails if they don’t update you with feedback in the time period they said.

-A lot of people give references without ever finding out what they’re going to say.
-I’ve gotten on the phone to check references and had them say “I wouldn’t hire that person again”.
+A lot of job seekers give references without ever finding out what they’re going to say.
+I’ve gotten on the phone while working as a recruiter, to check references, and had the reference say, “I wouldn’t hire that person again.”
 So don’t just ask people if they’ll be a reference for you… ask if they’re comfortable being a POSITIVE reference.